What is biological age, and how is it different from your real age?

 Can I lower my biological age?

 Often yes — improving fitness (VO₂max), resting heart rate, HRV and sleep tends to lower estimated biological age over months.
+Sleep improvements tend to show first; VO₂max moves slowest but matters most.

 How do I see my biological age?